booherbg/interactive-pumpkin/README.md

 3. **Choose a Palette** - Tap a palette (e.g., 🎃 Halloween)
 4. **Adjust Settings** - Use sliders to adjust speed and intensity
 5. **Repeat** - Select different features and apply different effects

+### Controller Status

+At the bottom of the admin panel, you'll find the **Controllers** section:

+**What you'll see:**
+- 🟢 **Online/Offline Status** - Real-time connection status for each controller
+- 📡 **IP Address** - Network address of the controller
+- 🎛️ **Segment Count** - Number of configured segments

+**View Details:**
+1. Click **"View Details"** on any controller card
+2. See current state (power, brightness, transition time)
+3. View all configured **presets** with their names
+4. Check device info (version, LED count, WiFi strength)

+This is useful for:
+- 🔍 Verifying which presets are available
+- 🛠️ Troubleshooting connection issues
+- 📊 Monitoring controller health

 ### Available Effects